 Hyloicus morio Rothschild & Jordan, 1903, Novit. zool.
 9 (suppl.): 147.
 Type locality: Japan.

 Note.
-S. morio is now recognized as a species distinct from S. pinastri, with three subspecies.
+Hyloicus morio is now recognized as a species distinct from Hyloicus pinastri, with two subspecies.

-Associated with montane forests of Larix kaempferi, where it appears to fly at daybreak (Owada & Kogi, 1992).
+Associated with mixed montane forests dominated by Larix kaempferi, where it appears to fly at daybreak (Owada & Kogi, 1992).
 Attracted to light-traps.

 OVUM: